Chutchev/duplicates/Readme.txt

-Пример запуска:  python duplicates.py C:\\Photo
+Usage Example:  python duplicates.py C:\\Photo

-Адреса дубликатов будут выведены в файл Duplicates.txt
+Duplicate addresses will be output to a file: Duplicates.txt